Take an Official State-Approved Hunter Safety Course

 For youth participating in hunter education courses in Washington, a parent or guardian’s involvement is often required, especially for minors under 18 years old.
 During in-person components such as field days or final test sessions, parents or guardians may need to accompany their child to provide consent and support.

 This presence ensures that the minor is supervised and that any questions or concerns can be addressed promptly.
-Additionally, some course providers require a parent or guardian to register the youth and sign liability waivers before participation.
+Additionally, some course providers require a parent or guardian to register the youth and sign liability waivers before the youth participates.

 Role of Parents and Guardians in Hunter Education